slee981/SparklingCorrelation/_posts/2020-10-20-replicate-robust-stata-errors.md

 stdErr = diag( stdVar .^ 0.5);
 ```

-However, if the errors are heteroskedastic, then we have to allow the diagonal elements of &Omega; to differ.
+However, if the errors are heteroskedastic, then we have to allow the diagonal elements of $$\Omega$$ to differ.
 In this case, White (1980) proposed to estimate it using the square of the estimated residuals.

 In this case, our code becomes: